| Iqaluit

 berries in season.
 These nomadic hunters would remain as long as there was game, then move

+on to other areas where animals were more plentiful.
 In 1942, during the Second World War, the U.S. Air

 Force, with the blessing fo the Canadian government, selected Iqaluit as an ideal site to